Return To

 You NEVER put Katchup on a hot dog!

-- You know what Chicago Style Pizza REALLY is.
+- YOU KNOW YOU'RE FROM CHICAGO, if you know what Chicago Style Pizza REALLY is.

 - You understand what "lake-effect" means.

-- You know the difference between Amtrak and Metra, and know which station they end up at.
+- YOU KNOW YOU'RE FROM CHICAGO, if you know the difference between Amtrak and Metra, and know which station they end up at.
 (Do note the preposition.)

 - You ride the "L."